EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/container-examples.md

 To help with writing your own Dockerfiles to run within a Trusted Research Environment via the Container Execution Service, we have provided a set of example Dockerfiles for commonly used software stacks.
 These show examples of how to set up containers with non-root user access, as well as other best practices for developing secure containers.

-To request access to these container examples please contact Giulia Deiana or Declan Valters via the EIDF helpdesk.
+To request access to these container examples please contact the EIDF helpdesk (eidf@epcc.ed.ac.uk) with the subject line "TRE Container Support".

 ## Example Containers